 Recommended: Press Control+V.

-When the user may be on either Windows or Mac, put the Mac shortcut in parentheses after the Windows shortcut.
+When you provide shortcuts for multiple operating systems, put the macOS shortcut in parentheses after the Windows and Linux shortcut.

 Not recommended: To copy, press Ctrl+C (⌘+C).